A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

 \subsection{Reward maximization}

-When collecting a sample is associated with reward, one can address environmental monitoring as a reward maximization problem.
-We would like to find the trajectory of a robot that maximizes the reward from collected samples while satisfying constraints, such as a limited energy budget, if it exists.
-Examples of additional objectives studied in reward maximization include maximizing a robot lifetime~\citep{jadaliha2013environmental} and reducing resource usage~\citep{parker2013estimation}.
+When collecting a sample is associated with a reward, environmental monitoring can be addressed as a reward maximization problem.
+The goal is to find a trajectory that maximizes the rewards from collected samples while satisfying constraints, such as a limited energy budget, if it exists.